 This will also affect your available loan amount.

-Your lender will require a survey to be carried out on the property you’re purchasing on a first charge loan or the property/properties you’re using a security on a second charge loan.
+Your lender will require a survey to be carried out on the property you’re using a security.

-You will have to pay for that survey.
+You'll have to pay for that survey.
 The lender will select the surveyor from their own panel.
-On some transactions worth £1,000,000 or less, many lenders are now using a desktop valuation service which is often cheaper and faster than traditional valuations.
+On some transactions worth £1,000,000 or less, some lenders will use a desktop valuation service.